17th June 2019

 In May, the NOSP commenced phase one of its training programmes in suicide postvention.
 The first train-the-trainer event was held for the new “

 Workshop for professionals and key contact people providing support to those bereaved by suicide”.
 New trainers represented all 9 CHO areas and are all currently working in the area of suicide prevention and postvention.
 The workshop and train-the-trainer event were developed in partnership with The Irish Hospice Foundation.

 This new workshop will consist of a one-day session on bereavement and grieving, particularly in the context of suicide.
 It will be aimed at professionals and key contact people who, in the course of their work, come into contact with those bereaved through suicide.
 It will support participants to develop a greater understanding of the grieving process demonstrating the value of empathy, compassion and humanity and the importance of meeting people where they are at.

-Further to this, in mid-June, 16 more participants will attend the first train-the-trainer event for an additional workshop: “
+Further to this, in June, 16 more participants attended the first train-the-trainer event for an additional workshop: “

 Supporting people bereaved through suicide in the community”.
 This two hour workshop is part of an initiative to enhance communication and support for communities bereaved through suicide.
 This presentation will be provided in response to an invitation from a community.
 Venues may include community halls, workplaces, GAA and or sports clubs.
 This workshop will provide participants with: An understanding of the grieving process Knowledge on how to support individuals, families and communities bereaved through suicide Knowledge of available help/supports and how to access these.
 Attendees at the recent suicide bereavement "train-the-trainer" event, facilitated by the Irish Hospice Foundation.

 Both training programmes recognise that suicide postvention responses need to be part of a coordinated and coherent response to a suicide, linked to both local and national networks.
 The NOSP are working to incrementally build the capacity of trainers across the country, during 2019 and 2020.